Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Extras.md

   - **Receipt 4**

-- *Add tax keys also in split bookings of automatic accounts*
+- *Add tax keys from automatic accounts also in split bookings*
 Click the drop-down list to select the appropriate option (**Yes/No**).

 - *Saved personal accounts length*